siegelz/core-bench/README.md

 You have two options for running the harness: in a Docker container locally or on an Azure VM.
 Running on Azure allows you to parrallelize tasks and run the benchmark at scale, but running locally could be easier for testing or development purposes.
 Please follow the instructions below for your desired setup (or both).

 ## Local Setup
 To run the harness locally, you will need to install Docker.
 You can find instructions for installing Docker [here](https://docs.docker.com/engine/install/).
+If you are running on macOS Sequoia, you may also need to [install Rosetta](https://romanzipp.com/blog/maocs-sequoia-docker-resetta-is-only-intended-to-run-silicon) for Docker to work properly.
 The harness will automatically build a Docker image for each agent-task pair, run the agent in the container, and download the results once the agent has completed the task.

 Please note that the harness runs containers with the `--privileged` flag to allow Docker in Docker (necessary for CORE-Bench-Medium) to work.